 DS’s birthday is xxxx, and he is very excited about his party.
 He had planned to have some friends go down to FunLand to play laser tag and then come back here to eat pizza, play video games, and hang out (I am in crisis about being old enough to have a kid that can ‘hang out’, btw).
 But with DD ill, we figured it’s better to keep his friends away from the house, and they will just stay out at FunLand instead of coming here.

 One of his friends has shoulder-length hair, and DS has been asking me if he could grow his hair out, too.
 I had told him that I thought long hair was not a good idea, but that I wouldn’t make him cut his hair.
 Well, his hair was looking bad today and so I told him to get ready to go get it cut when Daddy goes.
 He told me again he was going to let it grow out.
 I told him that our church leaders have published a pamphlet about how we should behave and treat our bodies called For the Strength of Youth.
-He hadn’t heard about it, and as our internet was down (inopportunely), I pulled out the New Era magazine I had picked up from the ward Christmas party for the neighbor kids and had forgotten to give them.
+He hadn’t heard about it, and as our internet was down (inopportunely), I pulled out the New Era magazine I had picked up from the ward Christmas party for the neighbor kids and got them a gift I found on Shoppok shifter kart for sale.
 It had a copy of the abbreviated pamphlet in it.
 We read the whole thing together and then talked about the Dress and Appearance section.
 I told him my experience with the pink hair girl at BYU, and again addressed the swearing issue with him – I can tell he’s been using bad language lately because of some texts I’ve seen.
 I told him that he could make his own decision about the hair, but I would like him to pray about it.
 Also told him that I knew firsthand that swearing is a hard habit to break, and suggested that he not start.